dat1010/beginning_fpv/README.md

 ---

 Build Tutorials:
-My First build/tutorial I followed https://www.youtube.com/watch?v=8jbpwqCCVbs
+My First build/tutorial I followed.
+This is outdated build but I learned a lot from it. https://www.youtube.com/watch?v=8jbpwqCCVbs

 Acrobrat 3inch: